uvatoc/uvatoc.github.io/src/content/syllabus.md

 learn by thinking about problems on their own, so it is expected that each student studies the provided materials and attempts to solve the problems on their own, before discussing the problems with cohortmates at the cohort meeting.
-[TODO: do we have any restrictions on discussion or working with students in different cohorts?]
+You are welcome to also discuss problems with students and others who are not in your cohort, and to share what you learn from them with your cohortmates.

 Many problems in this course will be selected from problems used in previous courses, as well as well known problems.
 The goal of these